JFLarvoire/SysToolsLib/README.md

   -O    | Force OEM encoding output.
 (Windows only)
   -U    | Force UTF8 encoding output.
 (Windows only)

+All make files support a `make help` target, which displays a help screen with available make variables and targets.

 Contributing
 ------------

 Most of the development work was done by Jean-François Larvoire during work hours at HP then HPE.
-It's thus HPE that is the copyright owner of this code.
+It is thus now HPE that is the copyright owner of this code.
 HPE legal authorized in March 2016 for a first part, October 2016 for a second part, and February 2017 for the last part, the open-source release of this code, provided that future contributors agree with the following conditions: